nurkiewicz/benchmarks/README.md

 	@Cacheable("books")
 	public Book findBook(ISBN isbn) {...}

 `"books"` is a cache name, `isbn` parameter becomes cache key and returned `Book` object will be placed under that key.
 The meaning of cache name is dependant on the underlying cache manager (EhCache, concurrent map, etc.) - Spring makes it easy to plug different caching providers.
-But this post won't be about caching feature in Spring...
+But **this post won't be about caching feature in Spring**...

 Some time ago my teammate was optimizing quite low-level code and discovered an opportunity for caching.
 He quickly applied `@Cacheable` just to discover that the code performed worse then it used to.
 He got rid of the annotation and implemented caching himself manually, using good old `java.util.ConcurrentHashMap`.
 The performance was much better.
 He blamed `@Cacheable` and Spring AOP overhead and complexity.
-I couldn't believe that a caching layer can perform so poorly until I had to debug caching aspects few times (some nasty bug, you know, cache invalidation is one of the [two hardest things in CS](http://martinfowler.com/bliki/TwoHardThings.html)).
-Well, the code is much more complex than one would expect (after all it's just GET and PUT!), but it doesn't necessarily mean it must be that slow?
+I couldn't believe that a caching layer can perform so poorly until I had to debug Spring caching aspects few times myself (some nasty bug in my code, you know, cache invalidation is one of the [two hardest things in CS](http://martinfowler.com/bliki/TwoHardThings.html)).
+Well, the caching abstraction code is much more complex than one would expect (after all it's just *get* and *put*!), but it doesn't necessarily mean it must be that slow?

 In *science* we don't believe and trust, we measure and benchmark.
 So I wrote a benchmark to precisely measure the overhead of `@Cacheable` layer.
 Caching abstraction layer in Spring is implemented on top of Spring AOP, which can further be implemented on top of Java proxies, CGLIB generated subclasses or AspectJ instrumentation.
 Thus I'll test the following configurations: